5 tips to enjoy holiday drinks the healthy way

 Oven-Baked Potato Pancakes (Latkes)

-For an even healthier version, substitute squash or sweet potato.
+For an even healthier version with more fiber, substitute squash or sweet potato.

 1 teaspoon baking powder

-1 large egg (or 2 egg whites, for a lighter version)
+2 large eggs (or 4 egg whites, for a lighter version)

 1

 Heat the oven to 425° F. Lightly oil two large baking sheets.
-Combine flour, baking powder and salt in a small bowl and mix well; set aside.
+Combine flour, baking powder, salt and pepper in a small bowl and mix well.
+Set aside.

 2

-Use the large holes of a grater to grate the potatoes and onion.
+Use the large holes of a grater to grate the potatoes, zucchini and onion.
 Squeeze grated pieces in a paper towel to remove moisture.
-Place the potato and onion mixture in a large bowl.
+Place the vegetable mixture in a large bowl.
 Add egg and stir well.
 Add the flour mixture and stir well.

 3